elpinal/gvmn/README.md

 $ gvmn use go1.7
 ```

+Get the latest tagged Go:

 ```bash
 $ # To get the latest tagged Go, such as go1.7 and go1.7rc6
 $ gvmn get latest
 ```

+Know what Go versions is installed:

 ```bash
 $ # To list installed Go